 * Update – Yes, the glass in the picture frame was shattered in transit.
-Possibly, despite my efforts, it was not wrapped properly.
+Possibly it was not wrapped properly.
 Or maybe it was?
 PGB

 The U.S. Postal Service was never known to be a fun place to work but morale appears to be reaching a new low as the organization executes a plan to cut about a quarter of its workforce by 2016.